nopnop2002/esp-idf-json/json-create-array/README.md

 __JSON library does not distinguish Interger, Float, Double.__
 __These are all parsed as numbers and stored in both Interger and Double.__

-## Problems with the cJSON library
+## Problems with the cJSON library version 1.7.14
 cJSON_CreateIntArray(i_numbers, 0) causes a panic.
 I can't think of a workaround at this time.
 ```